 Who, What, How, Why and When of Long Term Care

 Americans today are living longer than ever before, with a substantial portion of their lives in retirement.
 The reality of this is that a large part of this retiree population will have to deal with poor health during these “Golden Years”.
-Since 1900, Americans 65 and over have more than tripled from 4.1% in 1900 to 12.7% in 1997, and the number has increased 11 times from 3.1 million to 34.1 million.
+Since 1900, Americans 65 and over have more than tripled from 4.1% in 1900 to 16.5% in 2022, and the number has increased from 3.1 million to over 50 million.